insure logo

 “Luxury cars, sports cars, and SUVs – typically with higher purchase prices – might also come with higher gap insurance premiums.
 That’s because these vehicles tend to depreciate at different rates compared to standard sedans or compact cars, posing a greater risk to insurers,” Howe says.

-The age of the insured vehicle also will play a critical role in calculating gap insurance rates.
+The age of your vehicle is also a key factor in determining gap insurance rates.

 “Newer vehicles, which depreciate more rapidly in the first few years, represent a higher risk for insurers offering gap coverage.
 As a result, a brand-new car might attract a higher gap insurance premium compared to a model that is several years old,” Howe says.
 “This reflects the insurer’s risk assessment, considering the steeper depreciation curve and the greater likelihood of a significant gap needing coverage soon after the purchase.”